Garden warbler: Predators and parasites

 The main predators of the garden warbler are Eurasian sparrowhawks and domestic cats.
 Some falcons will also take adults, and the Eleonora's falcon hunts the garden warbler and many other small passerines as they migrate across the Mediterranean.
 Eurasian jays and Eurasian magpies take the eggs and young of warblers, as do mammals such as stoats, weasels and squirrels.
 The garden warbler is a host of the common cuckoo, a brood parasite.
 The blackcap has a much lower level of parasitism than its relative because the cuckoo's eggs are often rejected.

-External parasites of the garden warbler include the fleas Ceratophyllus gallinae and Dasypsyllus gallinulae and the mite Syringophilosis borini, named after its host.
+External parasites of the garden warbler include the fleas Ceratophyllus gallinae and Dasypsyllus gallinulae and the mite Syringophilopsis borini, named after its host.
 Two species of protozoan parasites in the genus Isospora occur in garden warblers, I. sylvianthina and I. sylviae.
 Samples from two sites showed infection levels above 74% and 28% respectively for the two species.
 The extent of infection does not impact on the bird's body mass or the amount of body fat.
 Three strains of another protozoan, Haemoproteus parabelopolskyi are found only in the garden warbler, and form a monophyletic group.
 Seventeen further members of that group are found only in the blackcap, and another three occur in the African hill babbler, supporting the shared ancestry of the three bird species.